LukeZHar/T1A1-Workbook/README.md

 - Misinformation: These models can generate false information, leading to ethical concerns if not validated and fact-checked.

 - Transparency: Ensuring transparency in the use of these technologies is crucial to maintain trust and ethical standards in reporting and software development.

+- Plagiarism: Ai might produce answers or content that coders, writer's or artists have created, which definitely creates ethical concerns.

 ### References: